Hello everyone, and welcome to another PT Pioneer certification review.

 The difficulty, in this case, is measured by annual pass rates, a metric that indicates the number of candidates that manage to be successful out of the total that enrolls.

 Based on 2018 statistics, which are the most recent based on the AAPTE website, the pass rate for the AAPTE CPT-EFS exam is 68%.

-With a pass rate like that, I would place AAPTE as challenging but not difficult.
+With a pass rate like that, I would consider AAPTE challenging but not difficult.
 With an almost 70% chance of passing, the odds are in your favor.
 Of course, this will depend on your ability to prep adequately.

 That’s because while you have lower odds of failing, 32% is still a pretty big chance of not making it.

 My advice for effective studying is as follows:

 Plan Your Studies The Way You Would Plan a Workout